Pressio/pressio/docs/source/components/rom_galerkin_unsteady.rst

   i.e.: ``std::is_same<typename TrialSpaceType::full_state_type,
   typename FomSystemType::state_type >::value == true``

-- the masking operators must "be compatible" with the FOM types, so we must have:
+- the masking operators must be compatible with the FOM types, so we must have:

   - for 3,6: ``std::is_same<